bbauska/meta-react-basics/README.md

 ## **Module 3: Navigation Updating and Assets in React**

-In this module (three), you&apos;ll learn about routing and navigation in React.
-You&apos;ll learn how to render partial views and how to update routes in your React apps.
-You&apos;ll understand how assets are used, bundled and embedded.
+In this module (three), you'll learn about routing and navigation in React.
+You'll learn how to render partial views and how to update routes in your React apps.
+You'll understand how assets are used, bundled and embedded.

 By the end of this module (three) you will be able to: